Alameda, California Therapists

 Mental Health Resources in Alameda

 State-wide, California faces a shortage of mental health resources.
-The state may lack nearly 2,000 psychiatrists by 2025 if nothing is done to address this issue.
 Many Californians do not get the mental health support they need.

-For Alameda residents, however, there is a range of licensed family and marriage therapists, licensed clinical social workers and licensed professional clinical counselors available.
+For Alameda residents, however, there is a range of licensed family and marriage therapists, licensed clinical social workers, and licensed professional clinical counselors available.
 Some may even offer services in Spanish.
-These therapists have experience working with clients who are dealing with anxiety, stress, grief, family or relationship issues, anger management, trauma and abuse, career difficulties or spirituality issues.
-They can also help you if you’re current managing depression, addiction, bipolar disorder, eating disorders or ADHD.
-They will work with you to develop the best care plan for your needs, drawing from a range of therapy practices including dialectical behavioral therapy, acceptance and commitment therapy, mindfulness and cognitive behavioral therapy.
+These therapists have experience working with clients who are dealing with anxiety, stress, grief, family or relationship issues, anger management, trauma and abuse, career difficulties, or spirituality issues.
+They can also help you if you’re currently managing depression, addiction, bipolar disorder, eating disorders, or ADHD.
+They will work with you to develop the best care plan for your needs, drawing from a range of therapy practices including dialectical behavioral therapy, acceptance and commitment therapy, mindfulness, and cognitive behavioral therapy.

 The Challenge of Finding a Suitable Therapist in Alameda